 - Video Views

 You can leverage all these for different purposes in your orthodontics practice.
-However, there are some recommended practices with each.
+However, there are some recommended practices for each.

 Web Conversion ads are when someone completed the desired action of your ad.
 This can be filling out a form or booking an appointment.
 You get to choose from a list of conversion types on what you would like the ad to be optimized for.
 This allows Facebook to display your ad to people who are most likely to convert.
 To begin, go to the business settings page.
 Then click on Data Sources and Custom Conversions.